 EMENDATIO.
-In old English law.

 Amendment, or correction.
 The power of amending and correcting abuses, according to certain rules and measures.
 Cowell.

+In Saxon Law

-In Saxon law.
-A pecuniary satisfaction of for an injury; the same as emenda, (q. v.)
+A pecuniary satisfaction for an injury; the same as emenda (q. v.).
 Spelman.

 -Emendatio panis et cerevisiæ.
 In old English law.
 The power of supervising and correcting the weights and measures of bread and ale, (assising bread and beer.)
 Cowell.